ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 congestion control signals.

-The signaled advice can be assumed to apply to the flow of packets on the same UDP address tuple until updated or when the flow ends.
+The signaled advice can be assumed to apply to the flow of packets on the same UDP address tuple until the advice is updated or the flow ends.
 Rate limiting policies often apply on the level of a device or subscription, but endpoints cannot assume that this is the case.
 A separate signal can be sent for each flow.